Intelligent-Silicon/Windows11-PerformanceTips/README.md

 ### Vmware using Intel VT-x/EPT or AMD-V/RVI

-Some of the windows security measures Hyper-V. This can reduce performance in Windows when using virtualisation software like VMware Workstation.
+Some of the windows security measures and Linux on Window (WSL) uses Microsoft's Hyper-V virtualisation platform.

+This can reduce performance in Windows when using virtualisation software like VMware Workstation because it has to use MS Hyper-V and not its own code.

+These instructions below will disable and remove Hyper-V so that Vmware Workstation can use the VM Guest option, Processors > Virtualisation Engine > Use Intel VT-x/EPT or AMD-V/RVI > Ticked.

-Windows 11 24H2 has a bug which prevents it from being disabled, so the final step has to be performed.
+Windows 11 24H2 has a "bug" which prevents Hyper-V from being disabled, so the final step below has to be performed.

-This step will reduce the built-in security measures Microsoft has built into Windows 11, but for low performance machines, this can help speed things up a bit.
+These steps will reduce the built-in security measures Microsoft has built into Windows 11 because they use Hyper-V, but for low performance machines, disabling this can help speed things up a bit.
+If using Windows Defender/Security and not an external AntiVirus solution, switching off some of the Windows Defender/Security options which connects to the internet will also speed up the responsiveness of programs.

 ```
 Load services.msc